dpgonaws/sunbirdrc2-deployment-aws/documentation/02-Deployment-Helm-Sunbirdrc2.md

 helm status <vault_release_name>  -n <namespace>
 ```

 Wait until all vault pods are in Running state.
-Vault pods will not be in ready state until initialized and unsealed.
+Vault pods will not be in ready state until it is initialized and unsealed.
 ![VaultNotReady](imgs/vault-pods-not-ready-state.png)

 #### 2. Initialize vault using vault-init chart